pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 ### SQW

-The `sqw` object is the providing the public API to the all relevant experimental data.
-Data manipulations are performed on the `PixelData` and `Image` (`dnd` object) is recalculated.
+The `sqw` object provides the public API to the all relevant experimental data.
+Main data manipulations are performed on the `PixelData` and `Image` (`dnd` object, within the `sqw` object) is recalculated accordingly.

 This class includes the full experiment data including the raw pixel data and details of the instrument and detectors.
 As the `PixelData` containing all information about neutron events is normally very large dataset `sqw` object for some purpoese may be used without `PixelData`.
 Alternatively, when `PixelData` is large and can not be loaded in memory, the operations on the `PixelData` can be performed on separate data chunks loaded and processed in memory, leaving the main `PixelData` arrays filebased.
 The structure of generic `sqw` object is presented on Fig.2: